 -H "x-goog-meta-preview-image-upload: true" \

--F "file=@/pfad/zu/deiner_datei.jpg"After uploading, you can confirm the upload using a PUT request to the confirm_url.
+--data-binary "@/pfad/zu/deiner_datei.jpg"After the upload, the upload can be confirmed with a PUT request to the confirm_url.

 Confirm file Upload: